-Nevertheless Ukraine requested a WTO Dispute Settlement Body (DSB) panel to look at the cigarette trademark restriction.
-After being deferred last month, the DSB agreed to form a panel last week.
-Now the DSB will determine if the measures “erode the protection of intellectual property rights” and “impose severe restrictions on the use of validly registered trademarks”.
-Ukraine explained why IP and trademarks trump public health policy.
-“Governments should pursue legitimate health policies through effective measures without unnecessarily restricting international trade and without nullifying intellectual property rights as guaranteed by international trade and investment rules”.
+Australia is now in the vanguard of public health initiatives against smoking.
+Last year the Government passed ground-breaking legislation for cigarette plain packaging through a hostile parliament and then a high court challenge in August this year.
+The legislation requires tobacco products to feature standard olive-coloured plain packaging with large health warnings.
+Within hours of the court decision a challenge came from tobacco-producing country Ukraine in the WTO.
+According to the Australian Department of Foreign Affairs and Trade, trade with Ukraine is “modest” and favours Australia.
+In 2009 Australia exported $70m of goods and services to Ukraine while just half of that went the other way mainly for Ukrainian fertilisers and electrical circuits equipment.
+Ukraine exports cigarettes but little or none to Australia.Nevertheless Ukraine requested a WTO Dispute Settlement Body (DSB) panel to look at the cigarette trademark restriction.
+After deferral last month, the DSB agreed to form a panel last week.
+They will determine if the measures “erode the protection of intellectual property rights” and “impose severe restrictions on the use of validly registered trademarks”.
+Ukraine explained why IP and trademarks trump public health policy: “Governments should pursue legitimate health policies through effective measures without unnecessarily restricting international trade and without nullifying intellectual property rights as guaranteed by international trade and investment rules”.
 Ukraine said the measures were “clearly more restrictive than necessary to achieve the stated objectives” and an “unnecessary obstacle to trade”.

 Fairfax economic correspondent Peter Martin said a Philip Morris International briefing note for the US trade representative in the Trans-Pacific Partnership wants an investor-state dispute settlement mechanism, “including the right for investors to submit disputes to independent international tribunals.”
 Martin said the Howard Government FTA with the US resisted this notion but an Abbott Government might be more pliable.